ST PAUL, Minn. — The Minnesota Department of Health (MDH) reported 689 newly confirmed COVID-19 cases on Wednesday.

-MDH says another four Minnesotans have died of complications from the virus during the past day, bringing the total number of fatalities in the state to 1,499.
+MDH says 16 Minnesotans have died of complications from the virus during the past day, bringing the total number of fatalities in the state to 2,036.

-Of those who have tested positive, people between the ages of 20-29 account for the most cases with 9,474 cases and two deaths, and those ages 30-39 follow with 7,903 cases and 11 deaths.
-Those between 80 and 89 years old account for the highest number of fatalities in one age group, at 512, out of 1,639 confirmed cases.
+Of those who have tested positive, people between the ages of 20-24 account for the most cases with 13,514 cases and one death, and those ages 25-29 follow with 9,760 cases and three deaths.
+Those between 85 and 89 years old account for the highest number of fatalities in one age group at 349 out of

 MDH has prioritized testing for people in congregate care, hospitalized patients and health care workers, which may impact the scale of those numbers.
-However, now MDH is urging anyone who is symptomatic to be tested, along with anyone who attended recent protests or gatherings, even if they're not symptomatic.
+However, now MDH is urging anyone who is symptomatic to be tested.
 Testing locations can be found online.

 The Minnesota Department of Health has said repeatedly that the number of lab-confirmed cases is only the "tip of the iceberg" when it comes to the true number of COVID-19 cases in the state.